Top Jimmy & The Rhythm Pigs: Legacy

 Koncek died on May 17, 2001 (aged 45–46), in Las Vegas, Nevada, from liver failure.
 Chris Morris wrote the obituary that appeared in L.A.
 Weekly.

 Morris kept the memory of Top Jimmy and the Rhythm Pigs alive in another history of the L.A. punk scene, Under the Big Black Sun (2016).
 A follow-up book, More Fun in the New World (2019), went even deeper: three chapters were devoted expressly to Jimmy.
 The entry from Morris again compared him in voice and persona to Howlin' Wolf.
 John Doe and Billy Zoom also provided a wealth of anecdotes.
 Yet another contributor, Maria McKee, said in her chapter that when Jimmy asked her to sing with him on stage when she was just 16, it was a major turning point in her life.

 When the Pigus Drunkus Maximus reissue was announced in November 2025, producer Steve Berlin remarked, "Beyond the value as a historical snapshot of the era, you’ll hear a band cranking on all cylinders."

+The Van Halen song "Top Jimmy" from their diamond selling album 1984 was written as a homage to Koncek and mentions the full band name in its lyrics.
+Van Halen frontman David Lee Roth frequented the Zero Zero club where Koncek worked as bartender.